stain/scufl2-paper/abstract.md

-This article desribes the next major version of our [Taverna workflow system](http://www.taverna.org./uk/), in particular focusing on its workflow language SCUFL2 and the abstract semantic workflow model wfdesc.
+This article describes the next major version of our [Taverna workflow system](http://www.taverna.org./uk/), in particular focusing on its workflow language SCUFL2 and the abstract semantic workflow model wfdesc.